MooHoll/mooholl.github.io/_posts/2020-04-09-want_to_do_a_phd.md

 description: 'A practical post about applying to PhD positions.'
 ---

+This is a post with some actionable tips on starting to look for PhD positions.

 <h2>Are you sure?</h2>

 Firstly, ask yourself why you want to do a PhD.
 If the answer is something like, **I need it for the career I want or I love doing research**, then happy days you're off to a good start.
 However, if you answer, **I don't know what else to do or I just want to be a Dr.** then chances are you're going to spend 4-6years (depending on the country) in misery earning pennies whilst your friends climb their respective career ladders.